-Renovating your kitchen not only costs a lot, but this type of work tends to take a great toll on the environment.
+Renovating your kitchen with a kitchen professional not only costs a lot, but this type of work tends to take a great toll on the environment.
 Staying eco-friendly often means spending less money, so keep this in mind when you’re worrying about the possible costs of going green.
 Below are some great ways to cut down on waste in your kitchen without spending big.

 1. Reuse, Upcycle, Recycle